-- report on the research lesson by describing and explaining - (1) the points arising in the research lesson and post-observation discussion; - (2) the subsequent revisions made to the original lesson plan; - (3) how they contributed as a member of the enquiry team/process; and - (4) their perceptions of and own learning through the process. - report on the extent to which they could implement an enquiry-based model of professional learning and/or adapt its particulars (e.g., specific classroom practices, techniques, etc.) to their own school context by considering personal, social, and resource-related factors.
+- report on the research lesson by describing and explaining - (1) the points arising in the research lesson and post-observation discussion; - (2) observational data, using tables, graphs, and/or figures as well as interpretation in text; - (3) the subsequent revisions made to the original lesson plan; - (4) how they contributed as a member of the enquiry team/process; and - (5) their perceptions of and own learning through the process. - report on the extent to which they could implement an enquiry-based model of professional learning and/or adapt its particulars (e.g., specific classroom practices, techniques, etc.) to their own school context by considering personal, social, and resource-related factors.